Welcome, Reader Friends! Today we have another of David Telbat’s fiction adventures for you in a North Korea story. Enjoy!

 COMING UP: Join us for Part 7 of “If Christianity were Illegal” Series, in “Betrayer or Confessor when Christianity is Illegal.”
 And we have another special treat for you!
 Many of you have told us that Luigi Putelli is your favorite character in The COIL Series.
 Well, David interviewed Luigi!
 Really!
 So click the link to read that. 😉

 Subscribe here to never miss a short story, or related post, weekly!
-Also, receive our exclusive PDF gift, “Between the Pages: Other COIL Stories.”
+Also, receive our exclusive subscriber gift, “Three For Free,” three D.I.
+Telbat novels in one!
 Come join the adventure!